 The second major innovation in the history of lipstick occurred after WWII, with the appearance of new twist-up mechanisms which would progressively replace the first push-up cases, mainly inspired by writing pens.
 Lipstick cases were exclusively made of metal, and they became “jewelry” objects: brands injected their DNA into them, calling on designers to create what could be very luxurious decorations in gold, silver or precious stones.
 The twist-up mechanism became the focus of a number of patents in order to protect innovations in suppleness, smoothness, and so on.

 The third groundbreaking innovation on the lipstick market was, undeniably, the appearance of plastic products at the end of the 1960s, which progressively replaced the metal ones.
 Plastic does offer various advantages: the simplification of component production, product performance control, easier packaging, and various packaging innovations.
 It also provides a better sensory experience and a more enjoyable product application with a more supple texture.
 Combining metal with plastic enabled brands to enjoy the best of both worlds: metal for its luxurious side (weight, texture and sound quality), and plastic for the production of lighter, more precisely formed components with numerous decorative possibilities.

 A new technical process that pushes back the limits of creativity

 The fourth major technical development came with the appearance of “vacuum metalizing” in the late 1970s.
 The process consists of applying a layer of aluminum between two coats of veneer to impart plastic with a metallic appearance.
-For lipstick brands, the limits of creativity became boundless: every shade and every shape came became conceivable!
+For lipstick brands, the limits of creativity became boundless: every shade and every shape became conceivable!